dilipannztech/lib/README.md

 command
 git submodule update

-explanation for git submodule update
-Then, go back to the main repository and use the git submodule update command to update the submodule reference:
+explanation for - git submodule update git submodule update command to update the submodule reference:

+----------x---------

+problem may be faced

+problem
+if it's not get pull its in commit branch

+solution
+checkout to the main
+ex:
+git checkout main